A Statesman's Guide to Proper Lawmaking

-It is so tempting to a politician who has become accustomed to his position of power to try to use force from a "higher level" to make something happen on a "lower" level.
-By this same twisted reasoning we now have money from one part of the country being sent to Washington D. C. to care for the "homeless" in far distant and unknown communities.
+It is so tempting to a politician who has become accustomed to his position of power to try to use force from a “higher level” to make something happen on a “lower” level.
+By this same twisted reasoning we now have money from one part of the country being sent to Washington D. C. to care for the “homeless” in some far distant and unknown communities.
 By this same logic (or illogic) we could one day have the United Nations directing our cities and towns.

 To Judge a Proposed Law or Program, ask yourself:

 - If I were acting individually would it be right for me to require this of my neighbor?

 - Could I, in good conscience, punish my neighbor for disobeying this law even to the point of personally taking his life, his liberty, or his property?